Christian-Ra/Full-Stack-2022-Christian-Ra/Part_0/Example0_4.md

     browser ->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server ->>browser: JSON Data <br/> [{"content": "HTML is easy", "date":"2023-1-1"},...{"content":"<new_note body>", "date":"new_note date>"}] deactivate server
+    Note left of server: New note gets appended to array of notes and then <br/> returned back to the browser server ->>browser: JSON Data <br/> [{"content": "HTML is easy", "date":"2023-1-1"},...{"content":"<new_note body>", "date":"new_note date>"}] deactivate server